Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/views.md

 ## Host Tools
 Hub panel to manage external tools
-- Install/Reinstall Host Tools (install the required tools to use Zephyr Workbench)
+- Install/Reinstall Host Tools (install the required tools to use Workbench for Zephyr)
 - Reinstall Virtual Environment (reset the initial venv)
 - Verify Host Tools (check the status and version of installed tools)
 - Install Debug Tools (check the status and get the link to install external debug tools)